Hardcoreyoyo/HotelReservationApplication/HotelReservationApplication/README.md

 202112271459

 Solution:
-interface must override all void, abstract is not. u can override void which is not used empty. maybe change package structure to make sense. using scanner.close careful
+interface must override all void, abstract is not.
+override void which is not used empty.
+maybe change package structure to make sense.
+using scanner.close careful

 <br>
 <br>